by John Ellis

 Even for those unfamiliar with the specific saying, its meaning may not be foreign to their theological position.
 In essence, it’s a hyper reflection of the evangelistic soteriological emphasis on asking Jesus into your heart.
 In that emphasis, repeating the sinner’s prayer saves you from the fires of hell.
 And once saved, always saved.
 What a person does after the moment of decision has no bearing on their eternal state, in this view.
 The prayer asking Jesus into your heart carves your name into the Lamb’s Book of Life, and no one and nothing can erase it.
 Frequently, the belief was articulated by sad reflections undergirded by eschatological triumphalism – as in, “It’s such a shame that so-and-so has turned back to his drinking and carousing, but, praise God, he’s saved by the skin of his teeth.”

-While there are aspects to that belief that are right and true, much harm and confusion have been sown by what is known as “easy believism.”
+Much harm and confusion have been sown by what is known as “easy believism.”
 Sadly, I’ve been told by those who are boldly living in sin and do not currently claim to be a Christian that if the Bible is true, they are a Christian; they prayed the sinner’s prayer, they maintain, asking Jesus into their heart, after all.
 And since they “really believed” it at the time, the Bible declares them saved.

 My sadness over the smugness with which that declaration has been delivered is always threatened to be swamped by my anger at the theological system that fed them that nonsense.

-Even if they don’t cognitively adhere to “easy believism,” much less heard the saying “saved by the skin of his teeth,” a large percentage, if not the majority, of evangelicals in this country have adopted the same out-of-balance perspective on salvation leading to an anemic view of the Christian life.
+Even if they don’t cognitively adhere to “easy believism,” much less heard the saying “saved by the skin of your teeth,” a large percentage, if not the majority, of evangelicals in this country have adopted the same out-of-balance perspective on salvation leading to an anemic view of the Christian life.
 The reason, I believe, can largely be attributed to the post-Enlightenment revivalist instincts that have upended the Bible’s soteriological emphasis combined with the fact that our natural condition is one of sinful, self-serving pride.

 Many of our evangelical churches (including independent Baptist and Bible fundamentalist churches) have layers of self-help ideology woven throughout them.
 While the seeker sensitive movement may have codified certain marketing practices into American evangelicalism, the modern movement didn’t invent appealing to the self in order to attract congregants.
 In their book The Churching of America 1776-1990: Winners and Losers in Our Religious Economy, authors Roger Finke and Rodney Stark include an entire chapter explaining how, “The Upstart Sects Win America.”